10 Best Haven Holiday Parks - 2022

 It’s got an indoor swimming pool, which is essential for dreary days.
 There is also kayaking on the nearby beach, a climbing wall, fencing and a few other things to do.

 It’s right by the Pembrokeshire Coastal Path which is a real bonus, unless your children are of an age where they will complain relentlessly about walking.

-Lydstep Beach is the only Haven holiday park in our top 10 guide which doesn't accept dogs (which is a good thing or a bad thing depending on your point of view!)
+Lydstep Beach is a dog friendly holiday park (which is a good thing or a bad thing depending on your point of view!)

-Price comparison: £1222 for a deluxe caravan for a week in August 2021 for a family of four (standard caravan not available as it had sold out)
+Price comparison: £1720 for a bronze caravan for a week in August 2022 for a family of four (saver caravans are cheaper but they had sold out)

 Our only Scottish entry into this Haven top 10 holiday parks guide is Seton Sands which is on the east coast, about half an hour from Edinburgh.
-It averages 4/5 on TripAdvisor, 8.4/10 on Hoseasons or 4.3/5 on Google Reviews, which is above average for Haven parks.
+It averages 4/5 on TripAdvisor, 4.3/5 on Google Reviews, which is above average for Haven parks.